S12cybersecurity/RedNeuron/README.md

 It's developed in Kali Linux machine, and tested in Kali, Athena OS, Ubuntu and Parrot OS.

-Actually in Version 1, the only malware option to create is a Undetectable Reverse Shell to bypass Windows Defender, this tool are developed mainly with 3 languages:
+Actually in Version 1.2, the uniques 2 malwares options to create is a Undetectable Reverse Shell to bypass Windows Defender, and Persitence file using Run Register, this tool are developed mainly with 3 languages:
 - C++
 - Python
 - Bash